harshdeep-rakkar/pulse/README.md

 # Pulse

-A cross-platform, terminal-based system monitor with an interactive TUI.
+A TUI system monitor for Linux.

 Built with:
 - [Textual](https://github.com/textualize/textual/)